BakerJQ/RxRetroHttp/README.md

 [![](https://jitpack.io/v/BakerJQ/RxRetroHttp.svg)](https://jitpack.io/#BakerJQ/RxRetroHttp)

-Android http request lib,  supports multiple api result data structures and multiple urls Http请求库，支持同时存在多种返回格式和多个base url（[中文文档](https://github.com/BakerJQ/RxRetroHttp/blob/master/README_cn.md)）
+Android http request lib,  supports multiple api result data structures and multiple urls

+Http请求库，支持同时存在多种返回格式和多个base url（[中文文档](https://github.com/BakerJQ/RxRetroHttp/blob/master/README_cn.md)）
+## Why RxRetroHttp
+In some case, we have to include more than one http request style -- eg. multiple result structure, multiple host address, multiple http settings, etc-- in one app.

+This usually happens when we need to use some third party api or combine multiple system in one project.

+RxRetroHttp suppose to simplify your http request realization in this situation.

 ## Gradle via JitPack
 Add it in your root build.gradle at the end of repositories: